AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 [Table of Contents](#table-of-contents)

 #### Experiment 8
-**Description**: Experiment 8 ran at 2 mm/s using tank A with a coagulant system concentration of 2.8 mg/L, which was increased to 4.2 mg/L after 1 hour into the experiment.
+**Description**: Experiment 8 ran at 2 mm/s using Tank A with a coagulant system concentration of 2.8 mg/L, which was increased to 4.2 mg/L after 1 hour into the experiment.

 **Results**: Since this experiment seemed to be showing the same observations as that of Experiment 7, the coagulant system concentration was increased to 4.2 mg/L, a level that would supply more than enough coagulant to the system.
 However, effluent turbidity did not deviate from 33-35 NTU and there was no formation of a floc blanket even with the increased coagulant input to the system.